Radford.edu Website Redesign Project

 Site Architecture, Content Strategy, Design and Development

-Define the site architecture and navigation strategy, develop a content strategy, develop search engine optimization (SEO) strategy, wireframes and page designs, discuss content governance model and usability and perception testing.
+Define the site architecture and navigation strategy, develop a content strategy, develop search engine optimization (SEO) strategy, wireframes and page designs, discuss and develop content governance model as well as usability and perception testing.

-CMS training and content coaching.
-May potentially include copywriting and editing and content migration.
+CMS training for marketing and communication team.
+May also include copywriting, editing and content migration.